What Is a Data Engineer?: A Guide to This In-Demand Career

 Machine learning: While machine learning is more the concern of data scientists, it can be helpful to grasp the basic concepts better to understand the needs of data scientists on your team.

-Big data tools: Data engineers don’t just work with regular data.
-They’re often tasked with managing big data.
+Big data tools: Data engineers don’t just work with regular data and often manage big data.
 Tools and technologies are evolving and vary by company, but some popular ones include Hadoop, MongoDB, and Kafka.

-Data security: While some companies might have dedicated data security teams, many data engineers are still tasked with securely managing and storing data to protect it from loss or theft.
+Data security: While some companies might have dedicated data security teams, many data engineers securely manage and store data to protect it from loss or theft.

 Presenting findings to non-technical audiences: Be able to explain what you are designing or fixing and how this will benefit the organisation.

 A certification can validate your skills to potential employers, and preparing for a certification exam is an excellent way to develop your skills and knowledge.
-Options include internationally recognised professional certifications such as:
+Options include internationally recognised Professional Certificates such as the Associate Big Data Engineer, Cloudera Certified Professional Data Engineer, or Google Professional Data Engineer.

 Check out some job listings for roles you may want to apply for.
 If you notice a particular certification is frequently listed as required or recommended, that might be an excellent place to start.